HeliactylCP/panel/README.md

 # Heliactyl 11 • The best Pterodactyl client area

 Making a free or paid host and need a way for users to sign up, earn coins, manage servers?
+Try out Heliactyl.
-Try out Heliactyl To get started, scroll down and follow the guide
+To get started, scroll down and follow the guide

 Our features: